tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

   and judgement paralyzed.
 * Passion vs Vanity: what does it mean to desire?
 Is passion the opposite of vanity?  individualism?
+* "The passionate person draws the strength of his desire from within himself and not from others" - passion / vanity (passion in Stendhal)
+* A vaniteux will desire any object so long as he is convinced that it is already desired by another person whom he admires.
+The mediator here is a rival, brought into existence as a rival by vanity, and that same vanity demands his defeat.
 * External vs internal mediation: the existance of the rival and spiritual distance to the mediator
 * Double mediation: a desire begets a duplicate desire, and a rival
   * the mediator can no longer act his role of model without also acting or appearing to act the role of obstacle.
+* The loathed rival is actually a mediator
 * Start with the rival instead of the object of desire for analysis, the mediator transfigures the object
 * Jealousy, envy, hatred: traditional names given to internal